Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and the rest of the New York Knicks hit the court versus the Miami Heat in the NBA Playoffs on Sunday, at 1:00 PM ET.
+Julius Randle could make a big impact for the New York Knicks at 3:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.

-With prop bets available for Randle, let's dive into some stats and trends to assist you in making good selections.
+In this piece we'll examine Randle's stats and trends, helping you make good selections on prop bets.

 Julius Randle Prop Bets vs. the Heat